randycoulman/DoubleAgents/README.md

 # Understanding the Code

 `DoubleAgent` is the central class in this library.
-It has subclasses that implement the three main types of agent: `StandaloneDouble`, `InPlaceInstanceDouble`, and `InPlaceClassDouble`.
+It has subclasses that implement the four main types of agent: `StandaloneDouble`, `InPlaceInstanceDouble`, `InPlaceClassDouble`, and `AnyInstanceDouble`.

 All `DoubleAgent`s register with the singleton `Agency`, which is responsible for verifying all mock expectations and cleaning up.